sfabbro/canfar.github.io/docs/quick_start_en.md

 Note: You will notice that running those `sudo` commands tells you something like:`sudo: unable to resolve host [name of your VM]`. his is an issue with the default cloud service on OpenStack not updating the hostname of your VM.
 It is a harmless warning, if this annoying for you, edit the `/etc/hosts` file with `sudo` and add this line:
 ``` 127.0.0.1 [name of your VM]```.

-Next, enter the directory, copy an astronomical image there, and run SExtractor on it:
+Next, enter the scratch directory, copy an astronomical image there, and run SExtractor on it:

 <div class="shell">